 If you have an underlying health condition, the underwriter may request for an attending physician statement (APS).
 An APS is a form that the insurer requests your doctor to fill out to get a summary of your medical history from their point of view.
 Specifically speaking, your provider will request your attending physician to share information regarding your health condition, prescriptions, and prognosis.
 An APS request could prolong the underwriting process by a couple of weeks or even longer.

-In addition, life insurance companies may also check your driving record to determine whether you are high-risk.
+In addition, a life insurance company may also check your driving record to determine whether you are high-risk.
 A poor driving record could cost you more money or even make you ineligible for life insurance.

 Underwriters use the collected information to assign you an appropriate risk class.
 Your risk class, together with your gender and age, helps them set your premium rate.